MinskLeo/minskleo/README.md

 - Node JS scripting
 - Node JS Backend (non-commercial)

+In my work I always try to create as much efficient and architecturally correct solutions as possible.
+I have a good understanding of OOP principles, main architectural design patterns and their implementation and correct use in web applications.
+Always thinking about performance and ease of maintenance.

 **Also I'm good at:**
 - Optimizing React applications
 - Making flexible and reusable components